Azdaroth/Azdaroth.github.io/source/_posts/2018-03-27-exotic-ruby-module-dot-class-exec-and-liquid-drops-in-action.markdown

 The answer is yes!
 Although, the solution is going to be more tricky than the previous one.

 First, we will need to take advantage of using the constructor of `Class` itself and create anonymous classes inheriting from `Liquid::Drop`.
 The next step would be defining the required methods based on `payload`.
 But how can we do that if `payload` is not available in the context of this class?
-Somehow we will need to make it available and execute the code within the context of this class.
+We will need to make it available somehow and execute the code within the context of this class.

 Fortunately, Ruby has got our back, and we can take advantage of [Module.class_exec](http://ruby-doc.org/core-2.4.3/Module.html#method-i-class_exec) method which does exactly what we need here.